Frequently Asked Questions

 Karen MacInnes was a 16-year-old girl from Westchester County who suffered from a rare genetic illness called Lafora’s Disease.
 Karen spent months in Mount Sinai Hospital, which exhausted her family’s insurance benefits and depleted their financial and emotional resources.

-When Karen’s condition was finally diagnosed as terminal, her parents wanted to bring her home to spend her final days surrounded by family and friends – though at-home care meant no insurance or government support.
+When Karen’s condition was finally diagnosed as terminal, her parents wanted to bring her home to spend her final days surrounded by family and friends – though at the time "at-home care" meant no insurance or government support.
 Sheila Petersen, a neighbor and close family friend, rallied the community through her caring and tenacity.
 Through newspaper articles and other outreach, she mobilized enough support to provide Karen with home care.
 Karen died in October 1979 at home, amid the warmth and love of her family.

 Friends of Karen incorporated as a 501(c)(3) nonprofit organization in 1983.
 See About Us for additional information.